monika-srivastav/vector_gallery/README.md

-# a coffee shop webiste using HTML,CSS,JS
+# A Coffee Shop Webiste Using HTML,CSS,JS